PostHog/posthog.com/contents/docs/self-host/configure/email.md

 ## General configuration

-To configure a remote email server, you will need to set up the following [environment variables](/docs/self-host/configure/environment-variables):
+To configure a remote email server, you will need to head over to [Instance settings](/docs/self-host/configure/instance-settings) and set up the following parameters (please note that if you're running PostHog older than 1.33.0, you will need to configure these parameters via [environment variables](/docs/self-host/configure/environment-variables)):
 - `EMAIL_HOST`: Defaults to `None`.
 Hostname to connect to for establishing SMTP connections.
 - `EMAIL_PORT`: Defaults to `25`.
 Port that should be used to connect to the host.
 - `EMAIL_HOST_USER`: Defaults to `null`.
 Credentials to connect to the host.